-Here's how to determine what your Social Security retirement benefits will be at different ages, and whether you should take early retirement benefits or not.
+Here's how to determine what your Social Security retirement benefits will be at different ages and whether you should take early retirement benefits or not.

 But is early retirement a good option for you?
 The questions below will help you decide.

-However, if you're still able-bodied and interested in working, you might want to avoid claiming early retirement benefits.
-If you're earning a high salary, you'll miss the opportunity to boost your Social Security payment amount.
+Some people, especially construction workers, movers, and other physical laborers, are less physically able to handle work at 62, even though they don't qualify for disability benefits.
+They may be good candidates for early retirement.
+But if you're still able-bodied and interested in working, you might want to avoid claiming early retirement benefits.
+If you're earning a high salary when you stop working, you'll miss the opportunity to boost your Social Security payment amount.
 (Your monthly payments are fixed based on the average of your top 35 earning years.
-But once you elect to receive benefits, you can't continue to increase your average based on later Social Security contributions.)
+Once you elect to receive benefits, your average stops increasing based on later Social Security contributions.)

 If you had a good idea of when you were to die, you could compare your total benefit payments under all three common scenarios:

 Financial planners prefer to calculate your break-even point—that's the age at which two of your total lifetime benefit amounts become equal to each other.
 (Social Security claims that if you live until your average life expectancy, your total lifetime benefit should be roughly the same whether you choose to retire at age 62, 66, or 70.)

 Your personal break-even point will depend on a combination of factors, including your earnings record and when you were born.
 If you believe you'll live past this age (referred to as the "break-even" age), you should consider delaying claiming benefits until the later of the two dates, in order to give yourself an overall higher total.

 To get specific information about your personal break-even point, you can call Social Security at 800-772-1213 and ask them to do the calculations for you.